cython/cython/docs/src/reference/compilation.rst

     ([]-operator) in the code will not cause any IndexErrors to be raised.
 Lists, tuples, and strings are affected only if the index can be determined to be non-negative (or if ``wraparound`` is False).
-    Conditions
-    which would normally trigger an IndexError may instead cause segfaults or data corruption if this is set to False.
+    Conditions which would normally trigger an IndexError may instead cause segfaults or data corruption if this is set to False.
     Default is True.

 ``wraparound``  (True / False)
-    In Python arrays can be indexed relative to the end.
-For example A[-1] indexes the last value of a list.
-In C negative indexing is not supported.
-If set to False, Cython will neither check for nor correctly handle negative indices, possibly causing segfaults or data corruption.
+    In Python, arrays and sequences can be indexed relative to the end.
+    For example, A[-1] indexes the last value of a list.
+    In C, negative indexing is not supported.
+    If set to False, Cython is allowed to neither check for nor correctly handle negative indices, possibly causing segfaults or data corruption.
+    If bounds checks are enabled (the default, see ``boundschecks`` above), negative indexing will usually raise an ``IndexError`` for indices that Cython evaluates itself.
+    However, these cases can be difficult to recognise in user code to distinguish them from indexing or slicing that is evaluated by the underlying Python array or sequence object and thus continues to support wrap-around indices.
+    It is therefore safest to apply this option only to code that does not process negative indices at all.
     Default is True.

 ``initializedcheck`` (True / False)